NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

     ./StereoPipeline-3.2.0-2022-12-30-x86_64-Linux/bin/stereo --help

 The result of the last command should be a help message.

-ASP builds are for Linux and OSX (with the Intel processor).
-ASP was verified to work under Microsoft Windows using the Windows Subsystem for Linux, and under the OSX M1 processor using Rosetta.

 See the NEWS file (:numref:`news`) for the most recent additions.